 Brown lawns.
 Flooded basements.
 Piles of snow dumped on your doorstep.
-Topsy-turvy weather can test your patience, take a bite out of your savings, and even put your home at risk.
-What’s causing the weird weather?
-One culprit is spiking temps.
-The last five years were the hottest ever.
+Topsy-turvy weather can test your patience, and even put your home at risk.

 If a freak storm drops in your area, will your home be up to the challenge?
 Consider this:

-- The median age for U.S. homes is 37 years — getting up there when it comes to handling today’s unpredictable weather.
+The median age for U.S. homes is 37 years — getting up there when it comes to handling severe storms.

-How: Install a cool roof.
-It can make your home more comfortable when the temperatures spike.
+It can make your home more comfortable when the temperatures spike — and reduce your cooling costs.
 A traditional dark-colored roof can heat up to almost 190 degrees, creating sweltering indoor conditions.
 A lighter-colored cool roof stays 50 to 100 degrees cooler since it reflects sunlight instead of absorbing heat.
 As an added bonus, keeping your roof cooler can extend its life.

 There are a ton of roofing materials.
 Among the options: